About the Flinn Foundation

 Brad Halvorsen, Vice President, Communications

-Brad Halvorsen is the Foundation's longest-serving staff member, having joined the Flinn Foundation in January 1989.
-As Vice President for Communications, he oversees all facets of the Foundation’s communications activities, including strategic planning, messaging, writing and production of publications, electronic communications, media relations, special events, and internal and grantee communications.
+Brad Halvorsen joined the Flinn Foundation in January 1989.
+He oversees all facets of the Foundation’s communications activities, including strategic planning, messaging, writing and production of publications, electronic communications, media relations, special events, and internal and grantee communications.

 Mr. Halvorsen joined the Foundation after serving as a press aide and campaign press secretary to U.S. Senator Dennis DeConcini.
 He graduated magna cum laude from Arizona State University’s Walter Cronkite School of Journalism and Telecommunications in 1987.